Transgender and Non-Binary Nursing

 - Milk-making tissue has been surgically removed, and/or ducts have been damaged in surgery.

 - Testosterone interferes with the hormone necessary for lactation (prolactin) and can cause a significant decrease in milk supply.
 However, taking testosterone would not prevent someone from using an at-chest supplementer and having a nursing relationship.

 Trans women can use a protocol similar to adoptive and other non-gestational parents and stimulate their milk supply: it is called the Newman-Goldfarb protocol.
 You can read more here.
 Transfeminine nursing parents may also need to take the hormone spironolactone to suppress their testosterone.
-Read a case report of induced lactation in a transgender woman here.

 You can also give human milk or formula supplements using an at-breast supplementer.
 Your healthcare provider can help you look at your options, and your local LLL Leader can offer support with your breast or chestfeeding goals and journey.